-The role of the Integrated Care System (ICS) Board is to provide leadership and development of an overarching strategy for Lancashire and South Cumbria, oversight and facilitation of the delivery of sustainability, transformation and design of the future state of health and care.
+The role of the Integrated Care System (ICS) Board is to provide leadership and development of the overarching Lancashire and South Cumbria ICS strategy, oversight and facilitation of delivery of sustainability, transformation and design of the future state of health and care.

-The Board will meet on a monthly basis to consider progress and risks in the implementation of the shadow integrated care system’s aims and objectives and approve any mitigation measures and other action required to assure success, in line with the approved programme.
+The Board meets on a monthly basis to consider progress and risks in the implementation of the integrated care system’s aims and objectives and approve any mitigation measures and other action required to assure success, in line with the approved programme.

 - Up to five Non-Executives/Lay Members appointed from among the existing NHS organisations for their experience and knowledge

-- ICS Executives, including officers from NHS England and NHS Improvement who are part of the ICS Executive Team
+- ICS Executives, including officers from NHSE/I who are part of the ICS Executive Team:

 - A Primary Care provider professional representative